Lemonjai/bier_v2/README.md

 # Oct 30, 2016
 * Add the carrierwave gem for uploading the images
 * Add the ability to add images to the post
+* Add the ablity to add image colour for the beer colour post

 # Oct 29, 2016